zfit/poster/_sources/pages/scipy_vs_zfit.rst

+.. _scipy-vs-zfit:

 SciPy vs zfit
 =============

-zfit is a model fitting library.
-SciPy offers a lot more, but also has distributions and minimization capabilities.
+zfit is a model fitting library with strong and flexible model building capabilities.
+SciPy is a more general library with a lot broader functionality, that has also limited distributions and minimization capabilities.

 While the SciPy capabilities are good for simple fits, the library has a few shortcomings that zfit implements:

 - extendability: while distributions can be added to scipy, only analytical integrable distributions can. zfit can deal with any function and applies numerical methods to it.